Ryan Murray

 Profile

 Ryan is known for his approachable nature and ability to quickly get to the core of any case.
-Ryan’s meticulous preparation and confident jury-friendly advocacy have enabled him to build his practice rapidly, becoming a “go to” advocate amongst local solicitors.
+Ryan’s meticulous preparation and confident jury-friendly advocacy have led to him becoming a “go to” advocate amongst local solicitors.

-Ryan’s practice is based in the Crown Court.
+Ryan’s practice is based in the Crown Court, though he does on occasion undertake cases in the Youth Court.
 He is a CPS Level 3 Prosecutor, but is best-known for his defence work, which makes up the majority of his practice.

-Ryan is often praised for his versatility as an advocate.
-His practice covers virtually the full spectrum of criminal offences, including but not limited to: serious non-fatal violence, serious sexual offences, weapons offences, arson, fraud, public order, harassment/stalking, motoring offences, drug offences (including multi-handed conspiracies), theft, robbery, burglary and offences against public decency/justice.
+Ryan’s work covers virtually the full spectrum of criminal offences, including but not limited to: serious non-fatal violence, serious sexual offences, weapons offences, arson, fraud, public order, harassment/stalking, motoring offences (including those involving deaths), drug offences (including multi-handed conspiracies), theft, robbery, burglary and offences against public decency/justice.

-Ryan is regularly instructed in trials, Newton hearings, breach hearings, committals for sentence, appeals and bail applications.
 He is adept at handling complex matters and cases involving technical points of law.
-Ryan has defended in cases with issues of insanity, automatism, intoxication, the householder branch of self-defence and modern slavery.
+Ryan has defended in cases with issues such as insanity, automatism, intoxication, the householder branch of self-defence and modern slavery.

 Ryan has experience of acting and advising in applications under the Proceeds of Crime Act (POCA).
 He has appeared as a lone junior in both the High Court and Court of Appeal.